ebruchez/ebruchez.github.io/pages/computer-bucket-list.md

 ![TeleVideo TVI-912](/assets/posts/televideo-912/2x/IMG_4030.jpg){:standalone width="50%"}

-TeleVideo TS-800A (TVI-950-compatible, and includes a CP-M system) from 1983, see the following blog post:
+I also own a TeleVideo TS-800A (TVI-950-compatible, and includes a CP-M system) from 1983, see the following blog post:

 - [Restoring a TeleVideo TS-800A Terminal](/posts/televideo-800a-terminal/))

 ![TeleVideo TS-800A](/assets/posts/televideo-800a/2x/IMG_6693.jpg){:standalone width="50%"}

 Those can be connected to vintage computers.
 I have a CompuPro System 8/16, but it's not working yet.
-In the meanwhile, I have both an [Altair-Duino](https://adwaterandstir.com/product/altair-8800-emulator-kit/) kit, as well as a [PiDP-11](https://obsolescence.wixsite.com/obsolescence/pidp-11) kit.
-These both support RSR-232 serial ports, which many terminals used.[^rs232]
+In the meanwhile, I have connected them to an [Altair-Duino](https://adwaterandstir.com/product/altair-8800-emulator-kit/) kit and a [PiDP-11](https://obsolescence.wixsite.com/obsolescence/pidp-11) kit via RSR-232.[^rs232]

 ---

-[^teletype]: In fact I own three of them, one of them being restored as of late 2023.
-Technically this is, of course, a teletype, and not a CRT-based terminal.

 [^rs232]: The ASR-33 has a current loop interface, which is not compatible with RS-232.
 However, there are adapters available.